 Location: No. 101, Jihe Road, Shilin District, Taipei.

 9. Raohe Street Night Market

 Vibe: Ultimate foodie heaven.
 Everything I walked past was delicious and it’s one of the oldest night markets in Taipei, so is a must-visit destination in itself. while Shilin is almost futuristic, this feels a bit more ‘traditional’ despite same level of excitement and crazy amount of games and stuff to do.
-Go with a date when you’re hungry and grab 5 or 6 different things.
+Go dating when you’re hungry and grab 5 or 6 different things.
 Then sit outside on one of the benches in the open space, as it gets crowded inside, especially near the entrance.
-Out of all the date spots in Taipei though, this has the best value for food.
+Out of all the dating spots in Taipei though, this has the best value for food.